survived/rand_dev/README.md

 }
 ```

-Then if test fails, you can observe seed of randomness generator in stdout:
+Then if test fails, you can observe seed of randomness generator in captured stderr:
 ```text
 $ cargo test
     Finished test [unoptimized + debuginfo] target(s) in 0.00s